ZLStas/lab2/README.md

 g.
 BONUS: if your solution also prints the user’s age in days: +1 point;

 During the laboratory I have set up env and wrote simple app.The work results you can find : master branch -> lab2/src/main/scala/Hello.scala
-(Project name lab2 will be fixed in future)
 ```